rogers3/ECE434/hw09/README.md

 | ----------- | ----------- |
 | pictures | Folder containing pictures relevent to hw
 | credentials.json | Credentials to log to google sheets
-| demo.py | Script that logs temperatures of two TMP101 sesnors vs time once every second.
+| demo.py | Google sheets- Script that logs temperatures of two TMP101 sesnors to google sheets once every second.
 | setup.sh | This is the setup file for this folder
-| temp.py" Script that logs temperatures of two TMP101 sesnors and time once every minute.
+| temp.py" | ThinkSpeak- Script that logs temperatures of two TMP101 sesnors to ThinkSpeak once every minute.
 | token.pickle | Credentials for logging to google sheets